Adenomatoid tumours of the scrotum

-Usually an incidental finding, adenomatoid tumors manifest as a small (usually under 2 cm)painless scrotal mass, with the majority diagnosed in patients aged 20-50 years.
+Usually an incidental finding, adenomatoid tumours manifest as a small (usually under 2 cm), painless scrotal mass, with the majority diagnosed in patients aged 20-50 years.
 They are typically unilateral and occur more frequently on the left side.

 When they grow non-invasively into the testicular parenchyma, they can simulate intratesticular disease.